 As I’ve shared before, a Valentine’s Day gift doesn’t have to be anything elaborate or expensive to make an impact.

-In fact, most of these 25 DIY Valentine’s Day Gift Ideas are budget friendly and can be made at the last minute in a day or even an afternoon.
+In fact, most of these 25 DIY Valentine’s Day Gift Ideas are budget-friendly and can be made at the last minute in a day or even in an afternoon.

 We hope these 25 DIY Valentine’s Day Gift Ideas have helped!
 Have you guys created anything fun for Valentine’s Day yet?
 We’d love to hear about it!

-A Few Other DIY Valentine’s Day Gift Ideas to Enjoy From My Sweet Friends:
+A Few Other Valentine’s Day Gift Ideas to Enjoy: